What is the Difference Between Accuracy, Precision, and Resolution?

 The differences between accuracy, precision, and resolution are important but challenging to narrow down.
 This article introduces the characteristics and concepts of each concept.

-When you look on the web, the difference between accuracy, precision, and resolution seems to be a common question.
+When you look across the web, understanding the differences between accuracy, precision, and resolution seems to be a common question.
 However, finding clear answers is challenging.
 Colloquially, accuracy and precision tend to be used almost interchangeably.
-While all these concepts are related, they are very different from one another.

-At first glance, one would think that this is an easy concept, but while preparing to write this, I reached out to a few people asking them what the differences were between these two concepts.
+At first glance, one would think that this is an easy concept, but while preparing to write this, I reached out to a few people, asking them what the differences were between these two concepts.
 Initially, people started out on the right track.
 However, when it came to narrowing down the differences, it was hard to do.

 Accuracy vs. Precision Using Targets